 Depth battle is, in a sense, the opposite of the previous drill.
-The objective in this drill is to place the ball somewhere beyond the service line but within the baseline.
+The objective of this drill is to place the ball somewhere beyond the service line but within the baseline.

 This is a great drill to develop your shot depth skills.
 Playing shots deep to your opponent’s side is key to winning matches, and this drill can help you improve your deep balls.

 In order to make it more interesting, you can keep score.
-First one to 21 points, for example, wins.
+The first one to 21 points, for example, wins.
 A point is achieved when your opponent misses their shot or lands the ball within the service box.